 This dip is best served warm and because Velveeta has a tendency to solidify once it cools, serving it out of a slow cooker set to WARM is the best option.

 I like to serve it with tortilla chips, pretzels, or cut up veggies.
-My husband likes to roll it up into a tortilla and make a little cheesy roll-up.
+My husband likes to roll it up into a tortilla and make a little cheesy roll-up, or take it a step further and make crockpot Rotel tacos.

 If the dip gets too thick, you can thin it out with a bit of milk.